field-engineer/gigeconomy/index.md

 • Respect of deadlines

 With a freelancer,
-[Contingent Employment](https://www.fieldengineer.com/blogs/what-is-contingent-employment/)it is easier to see his project move forward and the relationship you have with him is on an equal footing.
+[Contingent Employment](https://www.fieldengineer.com/blogs/what-is-contingent-employment/) it is easier to see his project move forward and the relationship you have with him is on an equal footing.

 2. Customer satisfaction: the engine of freelance